 - Repeatedly making lists, counting, arranging, or aligning things

 - Repeating routine actions a certain number of times until it feels just right

 - Excessive washing, sometimes for hours every day

 These obsessive thoughts and compulsive behaviors are extremely difficult for the person to overcome.
 If severe and untreated, OCD may seriously impact a person’s ability to function at work, at school, or at home.

 having suicidal thoughts

 OCD is commonly treated with behavior therapy and antidepressant medications called

 selective serotonin reuptake inhibitors

 (SSRIs).
 Risk of suicide should be assessed and monitored in all persons diagnosed with and treated for this disorder.

-Someone with OCPD has very high expectations and a need to control his environment.
-The person strives for perfection and does not view himself as in need of treatment.
+Someone with OCPD has very high expectations and a need to control their environment.
+The person strives for perfection and does not view themself as in need of treatment.
 But, this personality disorder can greatly impact the person's relationships with family members, friends, and coworkers.
 These interpersonal problems can occur because the person may: